kkruecke/cplus-documentation/notes/forwarding-refs.rst

 The Purpose of Forwarding References
 ------------------------------------

 Unlike an rvalue reference, a forwarding reference ``T&&`` can bind to both rvalues and lvalues.
 It can bind to both *const* and *non-const* objects.
 It can bind to *mutable* and *volitale*.
-In essence, it can bind to everything.
+It can bind to everything.
 When a lvalue, say, of type X is passed to a template function with a *forwarding reference* ``T&&``, then ``T`` becomes ``X&``, and therefore ``T&&`` becomes ``X& &&``, which after applying the reference collapsing rules becomes simply ``X&``.
 On the other hand, when an rvalue of type X is passed, ``T`` becomes ``X``, and ``T&&`` is simply ``X&&``.